Pat Sperduto: Arena Football League (2005–2008)

 On June 15, 2008, he was hired as the fourth head coach of the Columbus Destroyers.
 However, the 2009 AFL season was cancelled due to economic concerns regarding the league.

 National Football League (2009–present)

-On May 1, 2009, Sperduto was hired by his friend, Pioli, as a scout for the Kansas City Chiefs.
-He is currently the Director of College Scouting.
+On May 1, 2009, Sperduto was hired by his friend, Pioli, as an area scout for the Kansas City Chiefs.
+In 2024, he was promoted to co-director of college scouting.

-Broadcasting

-Sperduto has also done some broadcasting work, acting as a color analyst for high school and college football games on local Middle Tennessee television, as well as the Tennessee Titans.